 During your consultation, you will learn about the surgery, its limitations and risks, and discuss your needs and concerns.
 This will help Dr. Kenkel understand your expectations and determine whether they can be realistically achieved.
 He will review any alternatives that exist.
 He will specifically state what he would recommend as the treatment to address the upper or lower eyelids.
-In some cases, this may be removal of skin only.
+In some cases, this may be the removal of skin only.
+He may recommend combining upper eyelid surgery with a brow lift.
 In others, some fat may be removed or repositioned to help fill an area where fat was lost.

 After your consultation, a photographer will take photographs for your medical record and you will meet with Dr. Kenkel’s administrative assistant to discuss the cost of the surgery and scheduling dates.
 Most insurance policies do not cover eyelid surgery unless you can prove that drooping upper lids interfere with your vision.
 Discuss this with Dr. Kenkel.
 He will give you his opinion as to whether or not to seek special testing that may be required for insurance approval.
 You can also check with your insurer for more information.

 Dr. Kenkel will review your medical history and check for conditions that may cause problems during or after the procedure such as uncontrolled high blood pressure, blood clotting problems, or the tendency to form excessive scarring.
 You should come to the consultation prepared to discuss your medical history.
 You should provide information about any medical conditions, drug allergies, medical treatments you have received, previous surgeries, and medications that you currently take.
 It is important for you to provide complete information as it can affect your recovery and result.

 How much does blepharoplasty cost in Dallas & Frisco?